oMaR-M-M/Employee-Salary-Prediction-FCIS/README.md

 ## Important note
 This project attempts to achieve the highest possible accuracy in the available test data.
-However, it is not designed for high performance or generalization.
+However, it is not designed for high performance or generalization